 \subsubsection{F1 Score}

-F score is a measure to determine model performance by using both, precision and recall values.
-Precision is the measure to determine the percentage of correct results out of all the results for a given class.
-It is given as : Recall is the measure to determine the percentage of correct results out of all the true results for a given class.
-It is given as : F1 score, also known as balanced F score, is the harmonic mean of precision and recall.
+F1-score is a metric to determine model performance by using both, precision and recall values.
+Precision is the metric to determine the percentage of correct results out of all the results for a given class.
+It is given as : Recall is the metric to determine the percentage of correct results out of all the true results for a given class.
+It is given as : F1 score, also known as the balanced F score, is the harmonic mean of precision and recall.

-For a multi-class classification, F1 score is given as the average of F1 score of each class based on averaging scheme.
-For our experiments, we have selected \textbf{weighted} averaging to deal with class imbalance issue due to non-iid distribution of data across multiple clients.
+For a multi-class classification, the F1 score is given as the average of the F1 score of each class based on averaging scheme.
+For our experiments, we have selected \textbf{weighted} averaging to deal with class imbalance issues due to the non-iid distribution of data across multiple clients.

-Table \ref{table:f1} shows the breakdown of f1-score for the slowest and the fastest clients trained during our evaluation.
-The results are consistent with the accuracy scores. \oursys achieves results similar to FedCS for the fastest clients and \oursys improves the results by 10\% for the slowest clients as compared to FedCS.
-Similar to accuracy, the results from \oursys matches to random selection while taking considerably lesser amount of time to train.
+Table\ref{table:f1} shows the breakdown of the F1-score for the slowest and the fastest clients trained in our experiment.
+The results are consistent with the accuracy scores.
+FedSS achieves results similar to FedCS for the fastest clients and improves the results by 16\% for the slowest clients as compared to FedCS.
+Similar to accuracy, the results from FedSS match Random Selection while taking considerably less amount of time to train.